pmean/build-website/text/05/QualityControlExercises.md

 exercise.

 One possible exercise involves the production of paper helicopters.
-You cut and fold a sheet of paper so that it has \"helicopter blades\" and drop it from a fixed height.
+You cut and fold a sheet of paper so that it has "helicopter blades" and drop it from a fixed height.
 Measure how long it takes to reach the ground.
-Now, the question becomes \"How long and how reliable are the flight times?\" So you could drop the same helicopter 20 times and draw a control chart of the results.
+Now, the question becomes "How long and how reliable are the flight times?"
+So you could drop the same helicopter 20 times and draw a control chart of the results.
 Alternately, you could try to redesign the helicopter (wider or thinner blades) to try to optimize the flight times.